- Scientific name: Prionailurus viverrinus

 The fishing cat is a stocky and powerfully built animal.
 Its short, coarse fur coat is a beautiful olive grey, tinged with brown and patterned with rows of parallel solid black, oblong spots along its flank.
 The cat can also be recognised by the four dark lines running along the length of its forehead and along its back, which eventually taper into spots.

 The cat’s head is large, with a broad forehead, an elongated muzzle and two stripes that run from its yellowish green eyes, down along the side of its face.
-Its ears are small and round, and the backs of each ear is black with a prominent white spot in the middle – very much like a tiger’s.
-Their deep-chested body supports short muscular legs, with the forelegs having two distinct elbow bars, and a white underbelly with black spots and stripes.
+Its ears are small and round, and the backs of each ear is black with a prominent white spot in the middle – very much like a tigers.
+Its deep-chested body supports short muscular legs, with the forelegs having two distinct elbow bars, and a white underbelly with black spots and stripes.
 Unlike most other species, a fishing cat’s tail is less than half its body length, and is thick, with a series of incomplete rings and a solid black tip.

 Ever heard of the saying cats hate water?
 Well, unlike most feline species, a fishing cat is well adapted for a semi-aquatic lifestyle.